 - If the person doesn't respond and two people are available, have one person call 911 or the local emergency number and one begin CPR.

 - If you're alone and have immediate access to a telephone, call 911 or the local emergency number before beginning CPR — unless you think the person has become unresponsive because of suffocation (such as from drowning); in this special case, begin CPR for one minute and then call 911 or emergency medical help.

 - If you're alone and rescuing a child, perform CPR for two minutes before calling 911 or emergency help or using an AED.

 - If an AED is immediately available, deliver one shock if advised by the device, then begin CPR.

 - Start chest compressions by putting the heel of one hand in the center of the person's chest and covering the first hand with the other hand.
-Keeping your elbows straight, use your upper body weight to push down hard and fast on the person's chest at a rate of about 100 compressions a minute.
+Keeping your elbows straight, use your upper body weight to push down hard and fast on the person's chest at a rate of 100 to 120 compressions a minute.
 For a child, you may need to use only one hand.

 - If you haven't been trained in CPR, continue chest compressions until emergency medical help arrives.

 - If you have been trained in CPR, after every 30 compressions, gently tilt the head back and lift the chin up to open the airway.
 Quickly check for normal breathing, taking no more than 10 seconds.
 If the person isn't breathing, give two rescue breaths, making sure the chest rises after a breath.
 Pinch the nostrils shut and give the first rescue breath — lasting one second — and watch to see if the chest rises.
 If it does rise, give the second breath.
 If the chest doesn't rise, repeat the head-tilt, chin-lift maneuver and then give the second breath.